 Expected outcomes:

-- The patient will remain free from any signs and symptoms of bleeding
+- Patient will remain free from any signs and symptoms of bleeding.

-- The patient’s platelet count will remain within therapeutic limits
+- Patient’s platelet count will remain within therapeutic limits.

 Assessment: